Special Course Fee Application Information

 - Direct Billing in conjunction with registration in a course; the fee is included with the initial billing to the student.
 Notice must be included in the class schedule prior to registration.

 - Individual Billings through the Cashier's Office (manually entered) for variable cost items a student may acquire through the course instructor or department.
 The instructor must submit a list of students and amount each owes to the UWP Cashier's Office.
 A notice to the students is required in the class syllabus.

 - Varying Out-of-Pocket (personal) expenses a student may incur for optional or required materials generally available from local retail merchants including the campus bookstore.
 Examples include books required in addition to text rental material, lab or tool kits, bowling fees, specialty clothing, travel costs, and attendance or admission charges.

 Note: UW-Platteville requires that special course fees for varying out-of-pocket expenses be approved using the same process as direct and individual billings.
 This is to keep the students informed of the total cost of each course they choose.

 Special course fees MUST be charged in the following situations:

-- When a student exercises an option to participate beyond the minimum requirements of a course resulting in additional supplies and expense (S&E) costs to the institution.
+- A-1.
+When a student exercises an option to participate beyond the minimum requirements of a course resulting in additional supplies and expense (S&E) costs to the institution.

-- When a student consumes the standard resources provided to all students to complete course requirements and requires additional resources to complete the requirements OR upgrades the materials used to complete the requirements.
+- A-2.
+When a student consumes the standard resources provided to all students to complete course requirements and requires additional resources to complete the requirements OR upgrades the materials used to complete the requirements.